clulab/ConceptAlignment/README.md

 $ # Download the image from Docker Hub if necessary.
 $ docker pull clulab/conceptalignment:1.0.0
 $ # Run the webapp.
+$ # If SuperMaaS is not available for indexing, skip its environment variable.
+$ docker run -it -p 9001:9001 --name conceptalignment -e secrets="password1|password2" clulab/conceptalignment:1.0.0
+$ # Include it otherwise.
 $ docker run -it -p 9001:9001 --name conceptalignment -e secrets="password1|password2" -e supermaas="http://localhost:8000/api/v1" clulab/conceptalignment:1.0.0
-$ # In order to connect to SuperMaaS locally, it will be necessary to connect to its network.
+$ # In order to connect to SuperMaaS running in local Docker containers, it will be necessary to connect to their Docker network.
 $ docker run -it -p 9001:9001 --name conceptalignment --network supermaas_supermaas -e secrets="password1|password2" -e supermaas="http://localhost:8000/api/v1" clulab/conceptalignment:0.1.0
 $ # Access the webapp in a browser at http://localhost:9001.
 ```